kshyatisekharpanda/Assesment_Node_Express_Mongo/README.md

 # Assesment_Node_Express_Mongo
-It is a demo api for .
+It is a demo api for User related operations,CRUD operations on 'Blog' and it's comments related crud operations.

 Specification For Technology
 1.NodeJS + ExpressJS + ES6